hkmoon/jbrowse/docs/site/tutorial.md

-Note that you could also create this configuration with bin/prepare-refseqs.pl --indexed_fasta volvox.fa but it is good to become intimate with the configuration format of JBrowse.
+Now your directory structure is something like

+    /var/www/jbrowse
+    /var/www/jbrowse/data
+    /var/www/jbrowse/data/tracks.conf
+    /var/www/jbrowse/data/volvox.fa
+    /var/www/jbrowse/data/volvox.fa.fai

+At this point, you should be able to open up http://localhost/jbrowse/?data=data (or just simply http://localhost/jbrowse/) and you will see your genome with the reference sequence track.
+If you have any problems at this stage, send an email to gmod-ajax@lists.sourceforge.net with details about your setup for troubleshooting, or file a GitHub issue.

 ## GFF3 file

-We will use the newly generated "gene annotation" file that Pres Tiguous University generated for Volvox mythicus.
+We will use the newly generated "gene annotation" file that Prestigious University generated for Volvox mythicus.
 First download it here

     wget http://jbrowse.org/code/latest-release/docs/tutorial/data_files/volvox.gff3